Skip to main content

 • Enhanced quality of life, willingness to socialize and participate in activities without the emotional and physical encumbrances associated with incontinence briefs and supplies

-What are patients saying about Elara Caring’s Roll for Control program?
+What are patients saying about Elara Caring’s Control is the Goal program?

-After decades of incontinence, Roll for Control patient Polly said, “I think it is working wonderful.
+After decades of incontinence, Control is the Goal patient Polly said, “I think it is working wonderful.
 It has helped me a lot at night, and even during the day.”

 Physical Therapist Assistant Christy said this about her patient, Vickie: “My patient just completed her second week of treatment and is beyond excited with her results.
 At time of eval, she could not make it to the bathroom in the morning without completely emptying her bladder on the way.
 Yesterday she reported improved ability to make it to the bathroom without incident in the morning.
 She was able to make a car trip without an accident.
 The patient said after cancer and chemo she didn’t think anything would help.
 She is completely amazed at the quick results!”

-How do I learn more about Roll for Control and other Elara Caring home care services?
+How do I learn more about Control is the Goal and other Elara Caring home care services?

 Contact your local Elara Caring branch to learn more about in-home care services offered in your area.